Darrell Williams (rugby league): Australia

 Williams moved to Australia to play in the NSWRL premiership for the Manly-Warringah Sea Eagles at the start of the 1987 NSWRL season.
 He made his debut for the Sea Eagles in the wing in a 4-all draw with St George in the opening round of the season.
 On 21 July 1987, Williams played fullback for NZ in their shock 13–6 win over Australia at Lang Park.
 It would be the only time he would be on the winning side in 9 tests against the Australians.
 He would go on to play in Manly's Grand Final winning team that year, becoming the first Kiwi to play in an Australian grand final-winning team.
 Following the grand final victory he travelled with Manly to England for the 1987 World Club Challenge against their champions, Wigan.

 During the 1988 Great Britain Lions tour the New Zealand national team hosted the British side for a Test match at Addington Showgrounds and Williams played for the Kiwis at fullback in their 12 – 10 defeat of Great Britain on Sunday, 17 July before a crowd of 8,525.
 The result of this match determined that New Zealand would contest the final of the 1985–1988 World Cup tournament's final to be played later in the year, but Williams did not play.

 During the 1989 Kangaroo tour of New Zealand Williams was selected to play for the Kiwis at fullback in all three tests against Australia.
 In the third test of the 1989 Trans-Tasman series against Australia in Auckland, Williams was on the receiving end of a famous hit from Australian captain; Wally Lewis.
 This tackle was later described by commentator Ray Warren as easily the biggest he's ever seen.

 During the 1990 Great Britain Lions tour Williams played for New Zealand against the British at fullback in the first test and at centre in the 2nd and 3rd.
 His final test appearance for NZ came on 19 August 1990 when he played in the centres against Australia at the Athletic Park stadium in Wellington, with the Australians winning the game 24–6.

-The 1994 NSWRL season was Willims last and was spent playing for the Parramatta Eels.
+The 1994 NSWRL season was Williams last and was spent playing for the Parramatta Eels.